DennisDCCH/Techies/README.md

 - run ```flask run``` to start the flask server
 - You should now be able to communicate with the server through the frontend at localhost:5173

+## File Structure of important files and directories

+    Techies
+    ├── frontend
+    ├── backend               # Backend files and folder │   ├── resources         # Contains files for endpoints
+    │   ├── models            # Contains files for tables in the sqlite datbase │   ├── scripts           # Scripts to create base users and listings │   ├── instance          # Instance of the sqlite database │   ├── db.py             # Database code
+    │   ├── schemas.py        # File containing all schemas
+    │   ├── requirements.txt  # File containing all backend dependencies
+    │   └── app.py            # Main app configuration
+    └── ...